Littler cruises through as Bunting crashes out at Players Championship Finals

 Elsewhere, Gerwyn Price will meet 2018 champion Gurney, having advanced past Sebastian Bialecki and Martin Schindler, averaging 105 in a 10-6 win over Schindler.

-“I haven’t been doing it on TV, but I think I’m due,” Price said.
-“I’m feeling confident and enjoying the game.”
+"I haven’t been doing it on the TV, but I think I’m due," Price said.
+"I’m feeling good, I’m confident in my ability and the way I’m playing darts.

-Gurney, the sole remaining former champion, survived a nervy encounter with debutant Adam Lipscombe, needing to fend off ten match darts after Lipscombe led 8–4 and 9–7.
-Earlier, he had claimed a 6–4 win over world No. 4 Bunting.
+Gurney, the sole remaining former champion, survived ten match darts to defeat debutant Adam Lipscombe 10-9.
+Earlier, he had claimed a 6-4 win over world No. 4 Bunting

-Josh Rock, Gurney’s World Cup partner, was another standout performer.
-He whitewashed Scott Williams before edging Krzysztof Ratajski 10–8, converting four ton-plus finishes against Williams and firing in ten maximums to withstand a remarkable comeback from the Pole.
-Rock now faces Nathan Aspinall, who reached his first Players Championship quarter-final after victories over Dutch duo Richard Veenstra and Danny Noppert.
+Josh Rock whitewashed Scott Williams before edging Krzysztof Ratajski 10-8.
+He now faces Nathan Aspinall, who reached his first quarter-final after wins over Dutch duo Richard Veenstra and Danny Noppert

-James Wade and Jermaine Wattimena will also clash for a semi-final berth.
-Wade overcame 2021 champion Peter Wright and 2023 UK Open winner Andrew Gilding in successive rounds, while Wattimena produced a tournament-high 108.94 average to defeat Ryan Joyce and then narrowly edged past Ryan Searle 10–8.
+James Wade and Jermaine Wattimena will also compete for a semi-final spot.
+Wade overcame Peter Wright and Andrew Gilding, while Wattimena produced a tournament-high 108.94 average to defeat Ryan Joyce before squeaking past Ryan Searle

-The tournament has already seen the exit of former champions Gary Anderson and Wright, while European champion Gian van Veen surrendered a 5–3 lead to Ratajski in round two.
+The tournament has already seen the exits of former champions Gary Anderson and Wright, while European champion Gian van Veen lost a 5-3 lead to Ratajski, ultimately falling 6-5 in round two.

-The remaining eight players will compete on finals day, with quarter-finals on Sunday afternoon, followed by the semi-finals and final in an evening session.
+The remaining eight players will compete on Sunday, with the quarter-finals taking place in the afternoon and the semi-finals and final scheduled for the evening.

-The Winmau World Youth Championship final will also take place between the semi-finals and final, with reigning champion Van Veen facing Women’s Series winner Beau Greaves, of England, in a highly anticipated clash.
+The Winmau World Youth Championship final will also take place between the semi-finals and final, with reigning champion Van Veen facing Women’s Series winner Beau Greaves.

 Results